Wearable Medical Devices

 About ScienceSoft

-In healthcare IT since 2005, ScienceSoft is an international software consulting and development company with headquarters in Texas, US, and offices in Europe and the Middle East.
+In healthcare IT since 2005, ScienceSoft is an international wearable app development company with headquarters in Texas, US, and offices in Europe and the Middle East.
 ScienceSoft has ISO 13485 certified quality management system for developing software for medical devices and SaMD and is ready to design and build remote patient monitoring software leveraging the medical Internet of Things.